Managing your fellowship

 Requests for extensions should be made via the Grant Maintenance facility in Je-S once the required duration is known and before the grant ends.
 In cases where working patterns have changed i.e. from full-time to part-time the fellowship may be extended at no extra cost and pro rata, in some cases this may mean extending the fellowship by more than 12 months.
 This option can be used whenever working patterns change and it is expected that EPSRC is contacted about this before requests are submitted via Je-S, especially if the extension is for longer than 12 months.

-To amend the duration of your fellowship due to a change in working hours it is recommended that you contact either the Portfolio Manager who processed your grant or to email the fellowships inbox to discuss this.
-Then you or your research office should submit the request for extension in Je-S via Grant Maintenance (keeping in mind that the maximum duration of a fellowship is ten years and should be held at a minimum of 50% FTE, any less will be considered on a case-by-case basis).
-Your host organisation should provide confirmation of your change in work hours, EPSRC can then approve the change in duration of the fellowship, the grant will be extended by the relevant bodies (at no additional cost) and the payments will be re-profiled according to the change in duration.
+To amend the duration of your fellowship due to a change in working hours it is recommended that you first contact either the Portfolio Manager (PM) who processed your grant or to email email@example.com to discuss this.
+Either you or your research office should submit the request for extension in Je-S via Grant Maintenance (keeping in mind that the maximum duration of a fellowship is 10 years and should be held at a minimum of 50% FTE, any less will be considered on a case-by-case basis).
+It is helpful to provide confirmation from your host organisation of your change in work hours.
+EPSRC can then approve the change in duration of the fellowship and the grant will be extended by the relevant bodies (at no additional cost) and the payments will be re-profiled according to the change in duration.

-The research organisation will be compensated at the end of the grant to cover any additional net costs, that cannot be met within the cash limit, of paid maternity, paternity, adoption and parental leave for staff within the Directly Incurred and Exceptions fund headings (excluding the principal or co-investigators, unless they are also research fellows or research assistants funded by the grant) if they fulfil the relevant qualifying conditions of the employing Research Organisation.
+The research organisation will be compensated at the end of the grant to cover any additional net costs that cannot be met within the cash limit.
+This includes paid maternity, paternity, adoption and parental leave for staff within the Directly Incurred and Exceptions fund headings (excluding the principal or co-investigators, unless they are also research fellows or research assistants funded by the grant) if they fulfil the relevant qualifying conditions of the employing Research Organisation.
 The net cost is the amount paid to the individual less the amount the Research Organisation can recover for Statutory Maternity Pay and Statutory Adoption Pay from HMRC.

 Maternity, paternity, adoption and parental pay is payable by the Research Council only for directly incurred staff that are funded for 100% of their contracted time on the grant (apart from staff acting as principal or co-investigators unless they are also research fellows or research assistants funded by the grant).